hbowie/SoftDevBigIdeas-23/content/The Big Ideas in Software Development.md

 + Citing relevant wisdom from over 100 different sources...
 + Impeccably organized and indexed.

-Read it straight through or reference specific ideas as needed.
+Read it straight through or consult the Navigation section to access the content in other ways.